Ai Accountant

 • Talent shortage and attrition: Qualified accountants are hard to retain.
 Juniors leave within two years, seniors burn out, and hiring new staff is costly and slow.

-• Margin erosion: Each new hire adds fixed costs before generating revenue, squeezing profits even if the client base grows.
+• Margin erosion: Each new hire adds fixed costs before generating revenue.
+This squeezes profits even if the client base grows.

-Let's look at the complete picture through real numbers and then walk through the options firms have for scaling profitably.
+Let's look at the complete picture through real numbers.
+Then we'll walk through the options firms have for scaling profitably.

 What the Numbers Actually Show

-Let's model a typical mid-sized Indian CA firm in 2026, using conservative assumptions grounded in current market realities.
+Let's model a typical mid-sized Indian CA firm in 2026.
+We'll use conservative assumptions grounded in current market realities.

 The Baseline: 50 Clients, 3 Accountants